KatamariJr/gorm.io/pages/docs/indexes.md

 layout: page
 ---

-GORM allows create database index with tag `index`, `uniqueIndex`, those indexes will be created when [AutoMigrate or CreateTable with GORM](migration.html)
+GORM allows creating a database index with tag `index`, `uniqueIndex`, those indexes will be created when [AutoMigrate or CreateTable with GORM](migration.html)

 ## Index Tag